joef551/amq-tools/README.md

-password |	admin |	The password that is used for establishing a connection with ActiveMQ.verbose|false|	When set to true, each message that is produced is written out to the console. threadCount | 1 | The number of consumer threads to spawn. group | null | The group name to assign to the JMSXGROUPID header help | false | use only for displaying all producer options (e.g., runp help)
+password |	admin |	The password that is used for establishing a connection with ActiveMQ.verbose|false|	When set to true, each message that is produced is written out to the console. threadCount | 1 | The number of consumer threads to spawn. group | null | The group name to assign to the JMSXGROUPID header header|null|A custom header (property) to be assigned to each message produced.
+The supplied value must be in the form of "key:value".
+For example, header=foo:bar, where 'foo' is header key (name) and 'bar' is its value.
+help | false | use only for displaying all producer options (e.g., runp help)